tamari92/kf2-tournament/rules.md

 If you wish to withdraw from the tournament, please notify one of the tournament directors by the start of the **second round** of the Group Stage.

-In the Group Stage, if a team fails to appear to any match, a **zero score** will be assigned and that team must then contact Tournament Staff to confirm that they will play in the next round **by the scheduling deadline for that round**.
+In the Group Stage, if a team fails to appear to any match, a **zero score** shall be assigned and that team must then contact Tournament Staff to confirm that they will play in the next round **by the scheduling deadline for that round**.
 Failure to do this will result the **team's removal from the tournament** without notice.

-In the Playoffs, if a team fails to appear to any match, a zero score will be assigned and that team will be **eliminated** from the tournament automatically.
+In the Playoffs, if a team fails to appear to any match, a zero score shall be assigned and that team shall be **eliminated** from the tournament automatically.

 ### 6.10 - Ringers & Substitutions
 A **ringer** is a player not part of the team's active roster who substitutes to fill out the roster for a given match.